paveljurca/notes/en/test.md

 > the presence of bugs but never to show their absence.
 > *Edsger W. Dijkstra*

-Of course `@Test` is an extra effort but it pays off in terms of thinking about that new code you're gonna write.
+Of course __Test__ is an extra effort but it pays off in terms of thinking about the new code you write.
-To put it simply: if you can't test it, you're likely to be wrong.
+To put it simply: If you can't test it, you're likely to be wrong.

 > If you can't figure out how to write the tests for something,